doersino/cellular-automata-posters/README.md

 ## Notes

 * You can vary the page aspect ratio to your heart's content to generate horizontal or ultra-tall posters – the label should still look fine either way.
+* There are several ways of dealing with the edges of the grid.
+One of the more common approaches (especially for 2D automata) seems to be to let the grid warp around the edges, i.e. the right neighbor of the right-most cell is the left-most cell and vice versa.
+That's what I went with for now.
 * Possible improvements or additions are being kept track of in `TODO.md`.
 I might not get to all of them, but if you implement anything, feel free to send a pull request.
 * Even though the script is licensed under the MIT license which permits commercial use, it'd be cool if you refrain from selling copies of the posters for profit.
 * Want to find out more in-depth info about this kind of cellular automaton?
 Read [Stephen Wolfram's paper](https://lainchan.jp/tech/src/1497017334945.pdf).